NalliHepsiN180383/DSP/README.md

 * An expression is a combination of operators and operands that is interpreted to produce some other value.

  We have many different types of expressions in Python.
+# Constant Expressions
  1. Constant Expressions: These are the expressions that have constant values only.
  Example:
-# Constant Expressions
 x = 15 + 1.3
 print(x)
-Output:
+* Output:
 16.3

-2. Arithmetic Expressions:
+# Arithmetic Expressions
-* An arithmetic expression is a combination of numeric values, operators, and sometimes parenthesis.
+2. Arthmetic expressions: An arithmetic expression is a combination of numeric values, operators, and sometimes parenthesis.
 The result of this type of expression is also a numeric value.
 The operators used in these expressions are arithmetic operators like addition, subtraction, etc.
 *  Here are some arithmetic operators in Python:
 *  Example:
-# Arithmetic Expressions

 * x = 40
 * y = 12